 • All students are required to complete a battery of language proficiency tests, which include but are not limited to the following tests.
 At the discretion of the ESL Department evaluators, some tests may be waived based on the TOEFL scores submitted by the student.

-• Duquesne University ESL Program Writing Test (30 minutes): All new international students with native languages other than English take this test.
+• Duquesne University ESL Program Writing Test (30 minutes): All new international students with native languages other than English

 • Accuplacer (Grammar, Vocabulary, Reading, Listening- 45 min).